 One of the most versatile “Micro”s in the programme!
 This combines a Smart Switch with a multi turn knob so you can build anything from simple interfaces to complex menu systems.
 It ships with software to control settings in an ATEM switcher.
 As you push the Smart Switch, it will cycle through settings in the ATEM switcher such as transition length, input source on AUX1, media bank 1 source, X/Y position of the DVE.
 As you turn and push the encoder knob you change these values in real time, reflected on the display of the Smart Switch.
 Alternative implementations could include changing scope types on a SmartScope Duo.
 A powerful little tool.
 The features in the software shipping can easily serve as inspiration for adaptation through our consultancy services.
 Usually we can integrate small adjustment of any other/additional setting with the purchase of the device.
 Buy Now.

 This “Micro” talks to a Blackmagic Design ATEM Switcher.
 It’s designed to be operated by the thumb of you hand, hosting big 17.4mm square broadcast quality RGB buttons.
-The top button is a “CUT” button, but if you hold it down for a second it will initiate a smooth AUTO transition from Preview to Program instead.
+The top button is a “CUT”.
 The lower button “INPUT” will cycle through the inputs on the multiviewer, bringing them to Preview.
 With this device in combination with a multiviewer monitor you can enable really simple operation of an ATEM switcher for small setups with only a few inputs.

 Alternative implementations could include starting/stopping Hyper Decks, or turning on and off logos and lower thirds on keyers in an ATEM Switcher, activating robotic camera presets etc. Buy Now.